ZixiWang1224/Blog/随笔/20251006_VirtualBox.md

 First, you need to install the OS.
 It will cost some time, so it's good to try a cup of coffee.
 (It's just a joke.
 In fact I am writing this document while waiting for the instalation.
 But 20min has past, and the instalation is still running.)

+Now the VM finished the OS install.
+But now comes a problem that i can not find my mouse.
+Emmmm, a good treak is restarting.